WHY STUDY IN FRANCE?

 - If applicable, proof of civil status

-The law authorizes foreign students to work 964 hours during the year, which corresponds to 60% of normal working hours in France (except for Algerian nationals whose working time is limited to 50% of normal working hours in France).
+The law authorizes foreign students on a France study visa to work 964 hours during the year, which corresponds to 60% of normal working hours in France (except for Algerian nationals whose working time is limited to 50% of normal working hours in France).
 Part-time work will not be sufficient to cover all your expenses and should be considered as a secondary source of income.

 - Upon completing the studies in France, Bachelor degree holders can stay in France only if they have a work permit; the students pursuing Masters from France can apply and get a temporary residence permit – APS (Autorisation Provisioire de Séjour), for a period of 24 months.

-- Students can get a 2 years extended Schengen visa if they hold a masters or PhD or post-graduate degree from a French institution.
+- Students can get 2 years extended Schengen visa if they hold a masters or PhD or post-graduate degree from one of the universities on France

 |50||Université PSL||299||Université Paris 1 Panthéon-Sorbonne|